yuhr/routets/README.md

 ## Deploying to Deno Deploy

 `routets` uses dynamic imports to discover routes.
 This works well locally, but can be a problem if you want to get it to work with environments that don't support dynamic imports, such as [Deno Deploy](https://github.com/denoland/deploy_feedback/issues/1).

-For this use case, by default the `routets` CLI and the `Router` constructor do generate a server module `serve.gen.ts` that statically import routes.
+For this use case, by default the `routets` CLI and the `Router` constructor do generate a server module `serve.gen.ts` that statically imports routes.
 This module can directly be used as the entrypoint for Deno Deploy.

+You can disable this behavior by `--no-write` option when using the CLI and by `write` option when using the `Router` constructor.

 ## Difference from `fsrouter`